KatDan/Arkanoid/README.md

 This class connects all the logical components of the game, including instances of `Paddle`, `Ball`, `PowerUp`, 2D array of `Brick`s (brick map) of the level, score of the player, number of the player's remaining lives, etc.

 Important component of this class is an instance of class `Collider`, that detects the collisions of the objects (usually the ball and another object).
 When the collision is detected, this class changes the angle of the ball so it bounces nicely.
+It contains methods for checking for the collisions between ball and paddle, brick, walls and upper bound of the panel.

+The most impotant part of this class is method `gameTick()`.
+Each tick the objects' positions and properties are updated important information is passed to the GUI via `EventManager` instance that is common for both `Game` and `GameForm` classes.

+#### EventManager
 For communication between the GUI and the internal logic of the game is class `EventManager`.
 If the game needs to be stopped (level up, life down, game over), it enables `GameForm` to react.

 It contains `bool brickHit` that is set to `true` if any brick was hit in the last gameTick.

 It also contains information about the state of a power up (whether it exits, twinkles, falls down or is caught).

-The most impotant part of this class is method `gameTick()`.
-Each tick the objects' positions and properties are updated important information is passed to the GUI via `EventManager` instance that is common for both `Game` and `GameForm` classes.